High School Transcripts

 - Credit hours earned — The standard measure for awarding credit is the Carnegie Unit.
 Under this system, a student is awarded one credit for completion of a full-year course that meets daily

-- Anticipated date of graduation (month, day, year)
+- Graduation date (month, day, year)

-- Signature of parent
+- Signature of parent (for home school students)

 What is a final, official high school transcript?